perneky/EasyMono/README.md

 For this purpose, the test application has the `ScriptedClassBase` class, implementing very basic reference counting.
 The `Test::ScriptTest` class is actually based on this.

+Also as a point of interest, the `ScriptedClassBase` also implements a `CreateUnique` function to show how to integrate this concept with unique pointers.

 # Strings
 Strings are always a special type.
 On the interop interfaces, the tools recognize wide strings (wchar_t).
 The choice is made as the mono strings are utf16 strings so strings can be passed on the border without conversion.